 Provides protection and power for the automatic float switch on the aft bilge pump.
 This "push to reset" breaker is always supplied current when the batteries are connected.
 Another breaker in the helm breaker panel provides circuit protection for the manual switch and pump.
-This breaker also provides protection and power for the high water alarm.
+This breaker also provides protection and power for the high water alarm that is monitored by the Volvo SeaKey System.